matevz-jazbec/python-library-management-cli/README.md

 # Library Management System (Study Example)

 This is a simple Python study project that demonstrates basic programming concepts such as classes, methods, lists, dictionaries, user input, and working with JSON files.
+It is implemented as a command-line interface (CLI) application.

 The program simulates a small Library Management System, where a user can:
 - Display all available books